kb3gtn/libtrit/README.md

 # llibtrit
 Balanced Ternary library

-This is a c library that performs perform balanced ternary options.
+This is a c library that performs perform balanced ternary operations.

 Current this library only provides decimal -> BTL and BTL to decimal conversions.